-You might think carpenter bee holes are just small cosmetic problems, but these perfectly round tunnels can become serious structural issues if left untreated.
-After four years treating carpenter bee problems across Virginia, Maryland, and DC, I’ve seen how these quarter-sized holes can turn into extensive gallery systems that weaken fascia boards, deck railings, and other wooden structures.
+Carpenter bee holes may look small, but they can become serious problems if left alone.
+After four years treating carpenter bees across Virginia, Maryland, and DC, I’ve seen how these half-inch holes turn into long tunnel systems that weaken fascia boards, deck rails, and other wood.

 The large eastern carpenter bee, Xylocopa virginica, is the species causing structural damage throughout Virginia, Maryland, and DC.
 These bees are about ¾ to 1 inch long with a distinctive yellow fuzzy thorax and shiny black abdomen.
 Unlike termites or carpenter ants, carpenter bees create their damage by drilling directly into wood to build nests.